RiftValleySoftware/RVS_MaskButton/Sources/RVS_MaskButton/RVS_MaskButton.docc/RVS_MaskButton.md

 This class implements an extremely basic [`UIButton`](https://developer.apple.com/documentation/uikit/uibutton)-subclassed button (so it can be used in place of UIButton) that provides a gradient background, and the ability to either mask it inside of text (you can use whetever font you want), or inside of a template image, or, alternatively, to fill the button with the gradient, and "punch out" the text and/or image.
 The gradient is a basic linear gradient between two colors, and the angle of the gradient can be changed.
 If just one color is defined, then the fill is a solid color.

+## What Problem Does This Solve?

+This class was designed for a specific use case, in a larger application.
+We wanted to have a large, banner-style button, using a particular font, that was filled with a gradient.

+The text in the button would change, to reflect an application status, so an image was out of the question.

+## What does it look like?

+Here is a small sample of what the class can do (From [the test harness app](https://github.com/RiftValleySoftware/RVS_MaskButton/tree/master/Tests/RVS_MaskButton_TestHarness)):

 |Figure 1: The Basic Text Button|Figure 2: Reversed|
 |:----:|:----:|
 |![Figure 1](Figure-01.png)|![Figure 2](Figure-02.png)|